 A Pachyderm repo name can include alphanumeric characters, dashes, and underscores, and should be no more than 63 characters long.

-- Users or external applications outside of Pachyderm can add data to the input repositories for further processing.
+Users or external applications outside of Pachyderm can add data to the source repositories for further processing.

-You can view the list of repositories in your Pachyderm cluster by running the
+You can view the list of all user repositories in your Pachyderm cluster by running the

 pachctl list repo command.